Get me outta here!

 Like Loading...

-I have two species of coral from my collection that have earned the common name, Brain Corals, due to their convoluted surfaces, loosely resembling the physical brain and general spherical shapes.
-They are both slow growing, colony forms which may reach colossal sizes to a few meters in length and live for hundreds of years.
+I have two species of coral from my collection that have earned the common name, Brain Corals, due to their convoluted surfaces, loosely resembling the physical brain and general spherical formations.
+Both species are slow growing, colony forms which may reach colossal sizes to a few meters in length and live for hundreds of years.
 The oldest know brain coral is 900 years old.
 Both species below grow in shallow parts of the Caribbean Sea, the Bahamas, Bermuda, Texas and Florida.

 OLYMPUS DIGITAL CAMERA